Electrotyping: Electrotyping in printing

 Electrotype was also used to manufacture matrices that could be used as moulds for individual pieces of metal type.
-This had several advantages over traditional punchcutting in hard steel: the type master only needed to be carved out of soft metal, and was also useful for large sizes of type, since it was hard to drive large punches into a matrix effectively.
-It cut the cost of decorative types that would not be used so often as body text typefaces.
-On the other hand, it gave no steel punch that could be used to create multiple matrices quickly, and was reported to not always give such good results as steel punchcutting.
+This had several advantages over conventional punchcutting in hard steel: only soft metal was needed for carving the type master, which was also useful for large sizes of type, since it was hard to drive large punches into a matrix effectively.
+It cut the cost of decorative types that would not be used as often as body text typefaces.
+On the other hand, it gave no steel punch that could be used to create multiple matrices quickly, and was reported not always to give such good results as steel punchcutting.

-Electrotyping was used for general purpose type manufacture in the nineteenth century, but was a somewhat disreputable process, leading to some typefounders disdaining it (or at least claiming to).
-This was because it could just as easily be used to pirate another company's type as an original design.
+Electrotyping was used for general-purpose type manufacture in the nineteenth century, but was a somewhat disreputable process, leading to some typefounders disdaining it (or at least claiming to).
+This was because it could be used just as easily to pirate another company's type as for an original design.
 (It was also used to revive older typefaces in cases where original punches had not survived but matrices or type had, and so sometimes for licensed copying of typefaces in order to send matrices to other countries.)

 By the 1900s printing plants often incorporated electrotyping and stereotyping departments, and electrotyping and stereotyping had become trades with associated apprenticeships.
 In the United Kingdom, the National Society of Electrotypers and Stereotypers (NSES) formed in 1893, and continued to 1967 when it amalgamated with the National Graphic Association.
 In the US and Canada, the International Stereotypers and Electrotypers Union (ISEU) was formed in 1902; previously, electrotypers had belonged to the International Typographer's Union (ITU).
 In 1925 there were 6800 members, and in 1955 10,500.
 In 1973 the ISEU was absorbed into the International Printing and Graphic Communications Union.
 In 1978, an Occupational Outlook Handbook reported that 2000 electrotypers and stereotypers were employed in the US.
 However, job prospects were reported as poor.
 Offset printing has supplanted letterpress printing in most printing plants; the last letterpress facility for a newspaper was installed in the 1980s.
 For offset printing, the printing plates are typically prepared by coating them with light-sensitive materials, and creating the image on the plate by direct optical exposure (the photo-offset process); stereotyping and electrotyping are not used.

 A slight problem with electrotyping of type is that the new form is slightly smaller than the original, and this deviance could accumulate if a letterform was repeatedly regenerated.
 Stephenson Blake's solution was to squash type slightly in a press or file it down to broaden it before putting it into the electrotype bath.